Source code for aurora.time_series.window_helpers

 # Sliding Window Operators

-[docs]def sliding_window_crude( data, num_samples_window, num_samples_advance, num_windows=None ): """ Parameters ---------- data: np.ndarray The time series data to be windowed num_samples_window: int The length of the window (in samples) num_samples_advance: int The number of samples the window advances at each step num_windows: int The number of windows to "take".
+[docs]def sliding_window_crude( data, num_samples_window, num_samples_advance, num_windows=None ): """ Reshapes input data with a sliding window.
+Parameters ---------- data: np.ndarray The time series data to be windowed num_samples_window: int The length of the window (in samples) num_samples_advance: int The number of samples the window advances at each step num_windows: int The number of windows to "take".
 Must be less or equal to the number of available windows.
 Returns ------- output_array: numpy.ndarray The windowed time series """ if num_windows is None: num_windows = available_number_of_windows_in_array( len(data), num_samples_window, num_samples_advance ) output_array = np.full((num_windows, num_samples_window), np.nan) for i in range(num_windows): output_array[i, :] = data[ i * num_samples_advance : i * num_samples_advance + num_samples_window ] return output_array

-[docs]@jit(nopython=True) def sliding_window_numba(data, num_samples_window, num_samples_advance, num_windows): """ Parameters ---------- data: np.ndarray The time series data to be windowed num_samples_window: int The length of the window (in samples) num_samples_advance: int The number of samples the window advances at each step num_windows: int The number of windows to "take".
+[docs]@jit(nopython=True) def sliding_window_numba(data, num_samples_window, num_samples_advance, num_windows): """ Reshapes input data with a sliding window.
+Parameters ---------- data: np.ndarray The time series data to be windowed num_samples_window: int The length of the window (in samples) num_samples_advance: int The number of samples the window advances at each step num_windows: int The number of windows to "take".
 Returns ------- output_array: numpy.ndarray The windowed time series """ output_array = np.full((num_windows, num_samples_window), np.nan) for i in range(num_windows): output_array[i, :] = data[ i * num_samples_advance : i * num_samples_advance + num_samples_window ] return output_array